 Check out the details of this Miami to Key West road trip below or how about this Florida road trip through some cool areas around the state.
 Even a bigger New York road trip to Florida is a great way to explore the entire South to Florida experience.

-The perfect road trip from Miami to Key West
+Why do a road trip from Miami to Key West?

 Taking the comfortable and large glass bottom boats to the underwater preserve